-A surprising observation is that, for both the tandem queueing and random walk on a planar random graph problems, our top-level acceleration approach of RAMA cycles with DPA does not reduce the number of iterations, but rather it leads to significantly worse convergence.
-(We never observed such an increase for NA.)
-We were puzzled by this at first, until we found the apparent cause of this undesirable effect.
-We found that the DPA algorithm results in top-level aggregates that change significantly from one RAMA cycle to the next, even after many cycles when convergence is nearly attained.
-This means that the range of the fine-level coarse-grid correction operator is very different in each cycle, implying that the low-frequency error components that are most efficiently removed by coarse-grid correction change from iteration to iteration, which apparently has a detrimental effect on the convergence rate of the iterative process.
-The reason why top-level aggregates change in DPA is that seed nodes are grouped with the most strongly connected available neighbor, and the sizes of the connections in the scaled problem matrix, $\hat{A} = A \operatorname{diag}(\mathbf{x}i)$, can change slightly from iteration to iteration.
-When some connections in $A \operatorname{diag}(\mathbf{x})$ (with \mathbf{x} the exact solution) are equal or very close, the sizes of the corresponding entries in $A \operatorname{diag}(\mathbf{x}i)$ may change slightly from iteration to iteration, and the relative magnitude is likely to change from step to step, resulting in changes in the aggregation.
-This problem does not occur for NA for the range of problems tested (top-level aggregates remain fixed after a few cycles).
-Once this problem was realized, it was not difficult to come up with a simple solution that involves freezing the aggregates for a few cycles at a time.
-In the rightmost columns of Tables 4.6 and 4.7, we show how freezing the top-level aggregates for five RAMA cycles at a time results in a significant reduction in iterations of these "frozen" RAMA+ cycles compared to unaccelerated RAMA cycles.
-For the resulting "frozen" RAMA+ cycles, DPA performs somewhat worse than NA RAMA+ cycles for the tandem queueing problem and performs similarly to NA RAMA+ cycles for the random walk problem.
+Random walk on planar random graph.
+(Double pairwise aggregation.)
+In the rightmost columns, top-level aggregates are frozen for five RAMA cycles at a time.

+tion operator is very different in each cycle, implying that the low-frequency error components that are most efficiently removed by coarse-grid correction change from iteration to iteration, which apparently has a detrimental effect on the convergence rate of the iterative process.
+The reason why top-level aggregates change in DPA is that seed nodes are grouped with the most strongly connected available neighbor, and the sizes of the connections in the scaled problem matrix, $\hat{A} = A \operatorname{diag}(\mathbf{x}i)$ , can change slightly from iteration to iteration.
+When some connections in $A \operatorname{diag}(\mathbf{x})$ (with x the exact solution) are equal or very close, the sizes of the corresponding entries in $A \operatorname{diag}(\mathbf{x}i)$ may slightly change from iteration to iteration, and the relative magnitude is likely to change from step to step, resulting in changes in the aggregation.
+This problem does not occur for NA (top-level aggregates remain fixed after a few cycles).
+Once this problem was realized, it was not difficult to come up with a simple solution that involves freezing of the aggregates for a few cycles at a time.
+In the rightmost columns of Tables 4.6 and 4.7 we show how freezing the top-level aggregates for five RAMA cycles at a time results in a significant reduction in iterations of these 'frozen' RAMA+ cycles compared to unaccelerated RAMA cycles.
+For the resulting 'frozen' RAMA+ cycles, DPA performs somewhat worse than NA RAMA+ cycles for the tandem queueing problem, and performs similarly to NA RAMA+ cycles for the random walk problem.
 (Note that our multilevel aggregation cycles with NA can also be made more efficient by freezing the aggregation hierarchies after a few cycles, but this has not been done for the NA results presented in this paper.)

 Overall, we can say that both the DPA and NA methods for aggregation perform well.
-Not surprisingly, which aggregation method is better appears to be problem dependent.
-RAMA significantly speeds up W cycles for both NA and DPA, and top-level acceleration leads to further improvements for both aggregation methods, provided that slightly modified RAMA+ cycles are used for DPA that prevent top-level aggregates from changing too much.
+Not surprisingly, which aggregation method is best appears to be problemdependent.
+RAMA significantly speeds up W cycles for both NA and DPA, and top-level acceleration leads to further improvements for both aggregation methods, provided that slightly modified RAMA+ cycles are used for DPA that prevent toplevel aggregates from changing too much.

-5. Discussion and conclusion.
-We have shown how recursively accelerated W cycles of multiplicative multilevel algorithms for Markov chains that use simple nonoverlapping aggregation [13, 14, 15], combined with top-level acceleration, converge significantly faster than W cycles and lead to close-to-linear computational complexity for challenging test problems.
-In our approach, pairs of consecutive iterates at all branches and levels of the multigrid W cycle are recombined to produce an improved iterate by solving a quadratic programming problem with inequality constraints.
-We have shown how the two-dimensional quadratic programming problem can be solved explicitly in an efficient way.
+5. Discussion and Conclusion.
+We have shown how recursively accelerated W cycles of multiplicative multilevel algorithms for Markov chains that use simple nonoverlapping aggregation [13, 14, 15], combined with top-level acceleration, converge significantly faster than W cycles, and lead to close-to-linear computational complexity for challenging test problems.
+In our approach, pairs of consecutive iterates at all branches and levels of the multigrid W cycle are recombined to produce an improved iterate, by solving a quadratic programming problem with inequality constraints.
+We have shown how the 2D quadratic programming problem can be solved explicitly in an efficient way.
 The additional top-level acceleration of the W cycles uses the same constrained quadratic programming approach.
-Our approach is inspired by the work on K-cycle multigrid by Notay and Vassilevski [19] and Notay [20], and is also closely related to recursive Krylov acceleration methods for nonlinear multigrid proposed by Oosterlee and Washio [21].
+Our approach is inspired by the work on K-cycle multigrid by Notay and Vassilevski [19, 20], and is also closely related to recursive Krylov acceleration methods for nonlinear multigrid proposed by Oosterlee and Washio [21].